-Imagine a life where anxiety no longer holds you back.
-You feel empowered, with a balanced approach to handling your emotions, including your deepest sorrows.
-Whether you're facing recent chaos or lifelong challenges, I'm here to help you find the best tools to move forward.
+Imagine living a life where anxiety no longer takes the lead—where you feel steady, grounded, and able to navigate even the hardest emotions with confidence.
+Whether you're facing recent upheaval or carrying the weight of long-standing struggles, together we’ll discover tools that support your journey toward healing and clarity.
 I'm Suzanne, a Licensed Clinical Social Worker in Pennsylvania with 30 years of experience in mental health.
 I specialize in guiding individuals through trauma, grief, anxiety, and chronic stress.
 My approach is rooted in Acceptance and Commitment Therapy (ACT), and I'm certified in EMDR and Cognitive Processing Therapy for treating trauma.
 I bring my experience in hospice and medical settings to offer compassionate, tailored strategies for anxiety, depression, stress management, life changes, grief, and trauma.
 I have a special interest in health anxiety, caregiver burnout, and traumatic grief.
 My goal is to collaboratively navigate these challenges with you, using a variety of trauma-informed, somatic, and holistic approaches.

 I use skills tailored to your individual needs that are practical for your real-life situations.
 I use metaphors, stories, and psychoeducation to bring a genuine approach with relatable situations into our work.
 I love teaching clients how our brains and nervous system function to help them begin to understand and manage experiences such as anxiety, panic, trauma or grief more effectively.
 I have a passion for working with helping professionals- healthcare workers, educators, caregivers and therapists- taking the time to meet their own needs.